mjdescy/TodoTxtMac/README.md

 - Multiple document interface.
 - Full screen mode.
 - Open todo.txt files by dragging and dropping them onto the application icon.
-- Application is sandboxed to only read/write to your todo.txt files and your done.txt file.

 # Keyboard Shortcuts